truenas/middleware/docs/userguide/index.rst

 * **/mnt/data:** replace with the name of the NFS share

 * **/mnt:** a mount point on the client system.
 This must be an existing, **empty** directory.
 The data in the NFS share will be made available to the client in this directory.

-The **mount** command should return to the command prompt without any error messages, indicating that the share was successfully mounted.
+The :command:`mount` command should return to the command prompt without any error messages, indicating that the share was successfully mounted.

 Once mounted, this configuration allows users on the client system to copy files to and from */mnt* (the mount point) and all files will be owned by
 *nobody:nobody*.
 Any changes to